taneishi/EnergyBasedModels/README.md

 Actually, comparing the accuracy up to 5 epochs with and without pretraining, the accuracy on the test set without pretraining is 0.937, while the accuracy with pretraining is 0.967, confirming that pretraining improves the accuracy.

-The reconstructed images of the handwritten digits used for input with this pretrained RBM is shown in Fig 1.
+The reconstructed images of the handwritten digits used for input with this pretrained RBM is shown in Figure 1.

 ![RBM_digits](figure/RBM_digits.jpg)